Azure-Samples/azure-serverless-workshop-team-assistant/6-voting-service/README.md

 - Visual Studio Code https://code.visualstudio.com/Download

-- Azure Functions CLI tooling https://www.npmjs.com/package/azure-functions-cli
+- Azure Functions Core Tools https://www.npmjs.com/package/azure-functions-core-tools

 - RESTful Client that will help you test the functions both locally and when deployed to Azure.
 One option is Postman https://www.getpostman.com/